dendronhq/handbook/handbook/area.team.sop.daily-asyncs.md

 ## Steps

 ### Creating
-1. When you schedule an [[Async Meeting|dendron://dendron.handbook/handbook.sop.async-meetings]], add a link to it to `meet.async` under the current date
+1. When you schedule an [[Async Meeting|dendron://dendron.handbook/handbook.sop.async-meetings]], add a link to it to `meet.daily` under the current date
   - If no date exists for today, create one
   - If date exists, add your async to the top of the list
     - It is easy to look at the first item under the day and think there are no outstanding asyncs that need your acknowledgement.
 For this reason, adding a new async to the bottom makes it easy to be missed.